climate-action-kits/pxt-fwd-edu/gr6-glaciers-modify.md

 ~hint Tell me More
 - Conditional statements tell our micro:bit what to do when a certain condition is met.
 - We use conditional statements in our own lives too.
-- For example, 'If it is raining, then I will bring an umbrella.'
-This decision depends on the condition of it raining. hint~
+- For example, 'If it is raining, then I will bring an umbrella.' hint~

 ## Modify Step 2
 Did you guess correctly?
 The code below has only one conditional statement.
 This condition is triggered by an event.<br>
 Looking at the code below, which blocks represent the event?

-~hint
+~hint Tell me More
 - An event in coding is when one thing causes another thing to happen!
 - For example, when you press the button for the elevator, the elevator arrives!
 - Pressing the button of the elevator is the event that triggers an action. hint~

+## Modify Step 3
+Did you guess that right?
+'Button A pressed' is an Event block. <br>What do you think will happen when you press the A button?

+~hint Tell me More
+- Pressing the A button will change the icon on the Micro:bit.
+- It will also start collecting data on light levels! hint~